Yana Mulyana

-Yana Mulyana (born 17 February 1965) is an entrepreneur, businessman, and politician who is the current Mayor of Bandung, serving in 2022 as a replacement for Oded Muhammad Danial.
+Yana Mulyana (born 17 February 1965) is an entrepreneur, businessman, and politician who was the Mayor of Bandung, serving between 2022 and 2023 as a replacement for Oded Muhammad Danial.

 Before he served as Vice Mayor of Bandung, Yana was an entrepreneur.
 He also owns a property business and several other business lines.
 He is also the founder of Radio Rase FM.
 Yana's work at Rase FM began in 1987 when he continued the licensing process for the establishment of Radio Rase, which had previously been delayed.

+On 15 April 2023, he was arrested by the Corruption Eradication Commission under suspicions of corruption.